astropgh/python-boot-camp-2025/README.md

 If you have trouble with installing Jupyter Lab, see [Jupyter Lab installation guide](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).

-From the Anaconda prompt or terminal, launch Jupyter Lab (see [Staring Jupyter Lab guide](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) for more details):
+From the terminal, launch Jupyter Lab (see [Staring Jupyter Lab guide](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) for more details):
 ```bash
 jupyter lab
 ```